Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

-The Trotterisation threshold (and quantum chaos beyond it) exists only when there are non-commuting terms in the Trotter decomposition, which, otherwise, would be an exact equation and show regular dynamics for any $\tau$ (since we have chosen integrable target model parameters).
-In the Trotterised Dicke model, the non-commutation between the TC and anti-TC component unitaries in each Trotter step is introduced primarily by single-qubit gates, with no similar effect arising from cavity operators.
-This suggests that the quantum chaotic dynamics in this model is mainly driven by the spin-$j$ component Hilbert space.
-This intuition is supported by our numerical observations: for example, the entropy in the spin-$j$ component is maximised, and, as shown in appendix~\ref{App:DickeNormCoefs}, the maximum photon numbers and PR values beyond the threshold are, respectively, linear and quadratic in the dimension of the spin-$j$ component $\dim_{j} = 2j + 1$.
-In our results, we normalise the photon numbers and PR values by $n_{j} = 7\times\dim_{j}$ and $(2\times\dim_{j})^2$, respectively, where the coefficients $7$ and $2$ are identified numerically (see appendix~\ref{App:DickeNormCoefs}).
-The question of how to normalise the Hilbert-space dimensionality also arises in the context of the eigenvector statistics analysis we discuss in Sec.~\ref{Sec:QChaosOnset}, where the results are consistent with the somewhat empirical approach taken here.
+The Dicke model provides a very interesting case study into what kind of system-size effects influence whether a genuine transition to quantum chaotic dynamics can be observed.
+Clearly, a Trotterisation threshold (and quantum chaos beyond it) can only exist when there are non-commuting terms in the Trotter decomposition.
+Otherwise, the decomposition would be exact and show regular dynamics for any $\tau$ (since we have chosen integrable target model parameters).
+In the Trotterised Dicke model, the non-commutation between the TC and anti-TC component unitaries in each Trotter step is introduced primarily by single-qubit gates, and not the cavity operators.
+This suggests that the quantum chaotic dynamics in this model is mainly driven by interactions of the spin-$j$ component Hilbert space.
+We further support this intuition with the numerical observations that, beyond the threshold: (a) the entropy in the spin-$j$ component converges to the maximum value as $j$ increases (Appendix~\ref{App:otherSignatures}), and (b) the maximum photon numbers and participation ratio values (PR; defined in Appendix~\ref{App:otherSignatures}) are, respectively, linear and quadratic in the dimension of the spin-$j$ component $\dim_j = 2j + 1$ (Appendix~\ref{App:DickeNormCoefs}).
+This is consistent with a notion that, despite strictly being infinite dimensional, the cavity mode Hilbert space explored by the Dicke model dynamics is effectively limited in size by the dimension of the spin.
+In our results, we therefore normalise the photon numbers by $n_{j} = 7\times\dim_j$ (Fig.~\ref{Fig:4_DynamicalAverages}~(c)), and the PR by $(2\times\dim_j)^2$) (Appendix~\ref{App:otherSignatures}), the specific coefficients ($7$ and $2$) being identified empirically (see Appendix~\ref{App:DickeNormCoefs}).
+The question of how to normalise the Hilbert-space dimensionality also arises in the context of the eigenvector statistics analysis (Sec.~\ref{Sec:QChaosOnset}), with results consistent with the somewhat empirical approach taken here.